 We have taken this classic cookie and added a bit of crunch to make it our new favorite way to make Peanut Butter Cookies!
-I also have a gluten free (or flourless) Peanut Butter Cookie on my blog, you can see that here.
-Of course, you could also use a gluten-free flour in this recipe!
+I also have a gluten-free (or flourless) Peanut Butter Cookie on my blog, you can see that here.
+Of course, you could also use gluten-free flour in this recipe!
 If you love my Peanut Butter Cookies Recipe, I dare you to try my Chocolate Chip Cookie and Sugar Cookie Recipes.
-They are award winning!
+They are award-winning!
 Check out all my Cookie Recipes here.

 Peanut Butter Cookies

 I love peanut butter cookies and make them often for my kids.
+(I even have a Reese’s Pieces Peanut Butter Cookie you will want to try.)
 I changed these up a bit (after the kids requested it!) and added a bit of chunky peanut butter.
 If you do not like chunky peanut butter (or added texture) to your peanut butter cookies, simply replace the 1/2 cup of chunky with creamy.
-This recipe has been around since the 1910’s and has had a lot of variations, but the main component always remains true, and that is peanut butter!
+This recipe has been around since the 1910s and has had a lot of variations, but the main component always remains true, and that is peanut butter!

 I speak from experience when I tell you that the kind of peanut butter you use matters.
 As a general rule, I always buy Organic/Natural peanut butter for our household.
 I don’t want a bunch of unnecessary sugar and mystery ingredients, so we stick to the basics.
 However, I tend to buy “name brands” when I am making Peanut Butter Cookies.

 I used a 3-tablespoon scoop for this recipe.
 I tried the 1-tablespoon size cookie and we felt they were dry and crumbly.